 The horrible crime

-Danaus ruled Argos for many years and was leading a quiet life till one day a foreign ship came.
+Danaus ruled Argos for many years and was leading a quiet life until one day a foreign ship came.
 His brother, Aegyptus, had sent his fifty sons to find Danaus and try to take over his new kingdom.
 Soon the sons of Aegyptus presented themselves to the palace and asked once more to marry the Danaides.
 The climax of the story starts here.
 Danaus didn't want that his beautiful and prosperous Argos suffer because of a war.
 Having no other option, he consented for the wedding and organized a low-profile wedding party.
 He made a secret plan to get rid of Aegyptus and his sons for good.
 Before the wedding, he presented each of his daughters a dagger and instructed them to kill their husbands in their wedding night.

-All his daughters had to obey their father, because disobeying to your parents was a great wrongdoing in the ancient world.
+All his daughters had to obey their father because disobeying to your parents was great wrongdoing in the ancient world.
 They indeed killed their bridegrooms and buried their heads in Lerma, a region with lakes in southern Argos.
 Only one of the girls, Hypermnestra, did not commit this horrible crime.
 She felt pity for her husband, Lynceus, and spared his life.
-Without doubt, Danaus brought her in front of the Argos court.
+Without a doubt, Danaus brought her in front of the Argos court.
 However, Aphrodite, the goddess of love, intervened and saved her from punishment.
 Lynceus, the only survivor of the fifty sons of Aegyptus, later killed Danaus to revenge for his brothers.
 Lynceus and Hypermnestra started a new dynasty of Argive Kings, known as the Danaan Dynasty.

 The story, however, does not stop here.
 The forty-nine brides who killed their husband were punished for their crime.
-The myth says that, when they died, they Danaides were forced to a torment for eternity.
+The myth says that, when they died, they Danaides were forced to torment for eternity.
 They should carry jugs of water and fill a basin.
 They would be released from this punishment, only if the basin was full of water.
 However, this torture would never stop because the basin had holes all over it and water would run out.